Changelog for TUFLOW 2025.1.0

 d

-attribute representing the maximum depth for a generated HQ curve was being ignored for HPC.
+attribute representing the maximum depth for a generated HQ curve was being ignored when using the HPC solver.
 This value is now applied correctly allowing the user to extend HQ curves as needed.
 This did not affect Quadtree or Classic models. - Fixed a bug when reading rainfall CSV files that contained rows that were over 100,000 characters wide.
 This could potentially lead to missing data later in the simulation and cause ERROR 0141.

 - Fixed a bug where the HPC solver would report a runtime memory error when a